Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Get your service account

 * You must be entitled to Streams in your Amplify Central organisation: you should find the Streams artifacts listed on the [repository](https://repository.axway.com/home)
-* You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the following property:
+* You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the **Authentication method** set to **Client Secret**.
-    * "Client Secret" in `authentication`

 ### Create Kubernetes secret